-- ü The increase of Life Underwriting Risk, mainly due to the lower interest rate environment which increases lapse and expense risk. - ü The slight increase of operational risk, in line with the increase in business volume.
+ü The increase of Life Underwriting Risk, mainly due to the lower interest rate environment which increases lapse and expense risk.

-E.2.2.
 Solvency Capital Requirement breakdown

-The total Solvency Capital Requirement split by Risk before and after diversification at Year End 2017 and at Year End 2016 is given here below.
+The total Solvency Capital Requirement split by Risk before and after diversification at Year End 2018 is given here below.

 The table below shows the Standard Formula modules before and after diversification with each other.
-The diversification effect is calculated according to the EIOPA Standard Formula correlation tables and equals €113.689 thousands or 25% of the total Solvency Capital Requirement after diversification.
+The diversification effect is calculated according to the EIOPA Standard Formula correlation tables and equals €112.200 thousands or 35% of the total Solvency Capital Requirement after diversification.
 The table also shows the contribution of each risk (module) to the Solvency Capital Requirement and thus to the overall Solvency position.

 Market risk is the most significant risk as it includes spread risk which is the largest risk the Company is exposed to due to its large exposure to fixed income bonds.
-Over 2017, Generali Belgium continued on the investment strategy initiated in 2016, always looking for optimizing the risk-return leveraging on the most appropriate capital allocation according to the Company's Risk Appetite Framework.
+Over 2018, Generali Belgium continued on the investment strategy initiated in 2016, always looking for optimizing the risk-return leveraging on the most appropriate capital allocation according to the Company's Risk Appetite Framework.
 This strategy is also based on a continuous monitoring of market risk and performance indicators.
-In addition to this, market spreads have decreased over 2017.
-Equity risk also constitutes to a large part of the market risk.
-Although the increase in equity exposure has increased equity risk in 2017, the shift from a Traditional Savings & Pensions portfolio to more Unit Linked activities (as mentioned in the former section) has somewhat mitigated this effect as the market risk of these products is supported by the policyholder.
-Overall, the shift to Unit Linked allows for significantly more market risk absorption given the increase in Unit Linked business volume.

 Life underwriting risk also contributes significantly to the Solvency Capital Requirement, mainly through lapse risk and expense risk, according to the significant materiality of the Life insurance activities in the Market Value Balance Sheet of the Company.
-Its evolution over the year 2017, being a significant decrease, is a combined effect of a strong decrease in Lapse Risk partly offset by an increase in Expense Risk, both following the evolution of the underlying assumptions under a best estimate view.